liamross/duck-stack/README.md

 ## Import syntax

-Examples of how to import the elements of a ducks component folder.
+Examples of how to import the elements of a duck-stack module folder.

 ```javascript
 // Access the index.js default export.